Why is the yoke important in denim jeans?

 How to Measure the Yoke Length of a Pair of Jeans

-Measuring the yoke length on Black jeans is not as complicated as it may sound.
+Measuring the yoke length on black jeans is not as complicated as it may sound.
 Here’s a simple guide on how to measure it accurately:

 - Lay the jeans flat on a smooth surface with the back facing up.